Project

 Signature

-The signature class is the inverse of the probe class in that you want to feed it parameters for turning into a method signature.
-This is useful when dynamically building method signatures or using the same signature when metaprogramming multiple methods.
+The signature (Marameters::Signature) is the opposite of the probe class which allows you to turn a raw array of parameters into a method signature.
+This is most useful when metaprogramming and needing to dynamically build method signatures.
+Example:

-The following demonstrates how you might construct a method signature with all possible parameters:
+The following demonstrates how you can construct a method signature with all possible parameters using the same keys as used by Method#parameters:

 puts signature